 You’ll Find an Event for Every Interest

 With year-round activities, you’re sure to come across an event or festival in St. Petersburg to match your passion.
 Celebrate the best of St. Petersburg’s restaurants, breweries, boutiques, handcrafted goods, and more amidst live music at Localtopia.
 See all kinds of artists from local performers to national touring acts like Lizzo and Coheed & Cambria at Jannus Live.
-Fill up on tacos and beer from more than 20 food trucks on the Alfred Whitted Park lawn at St. Pete Taco & Beer Fiesta.
+Fill up on tacos and beer from more than 20 food trucks on the Albert Whitted Park lawn at St. Pete Taco & Beer Fiesta.
 Find fresh bread, produce, and baked goods alongside locally-made clothing and crafts at the Saturday Morning Market.
 Enjoy the warm weather, beachfront views, and soothing tunes at the Tampa Bay Blues Festival.
 Race thousands of other runners across the iconic Sunshine Skyway Bridge in the Skyway 10K.
 Challenge your fellow anglers at the Spring King of the Beach Fishing Tournament.
 Or peruse and purchase local art or display your own masterpiece and compete for cash prizes at the Mainsail Art Festival.

 The Arts Are a Big Deal